mathiasfrey/aiobanking/README.md

 # Acknowledgment

-The Kafka setup including source code was taken from [David Farrugia](https://towardsdatascience.com/introduction-to-kafka-stream-processing-in-python-e30d34bf3a12)
+The setup of mysql, kafka and debezium was taken from the [debezium tutorial](https://debezium.io/documentation/reference/1.8/tutorial.html).
+This was then connected to faust as explained by [David Farrugia](https://towardsdatascience.com/introduction-to-kafka-stream-processing-in-python-e30d34bf3a12).
+The blog post by
+[Benjamin Ramser](https://iwpnd.pw/articles/2020-03/apache-kafka-fastapi-geostream) helped me to set up a frontend listening to websockets fed by a stream.